PJSmagacz2897/CS251_Percolation/README.md

 API for stdlib.jar can be found at http://introcs.cs.princeton.edu/java/stdlib/ and and links to the API's for QuickUnionUF.java and
 WeightedUnionUF.java can be found at http://algs4.cs.princeton.edu/15uf/.

+Percolation.java and PercolationQuick.java implement the same algorithms using different data structures.
+Percolation.java makes use of
+WeightedUnionUF.java and PercolationQuick.java makes use of QuickUnionUF.java.
+Contrary to what their names imply, Peroclation.java is the faster of the two algorithms.
+Their runtimes are compared in PercolationStats.java and their output is visualized in PercolationVisualizer.java.

 Assignment given by Xavier Tricoche in Purdue's CS251, Spring 2017.